StanfordVL/perls2/docs/source/demos.md

 The parameters general to all demos are listed here:

-    --ctrl_type (str): Controller type for the demo.
+    --world     (str): world type to run the demo.
+Overrides config file ('Real' or 'Bullet') --ctrl_type (str): Controller type for the demo.
     --demo_type (str): Type of demo to perform.
     --test_fn (str): RobotInterface function environment will use to perform actions.
 Specific to controller type.